ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch01.md

 terminology, an embedding is an injective and structure-preserving map between an input space *X* and the embedding space *Y*.
-This implies that similar inputs will be located at points in close proximity within the embedding space, which can be seen as the â€œstructure-preservingâ€? characteristic of the embedding.
+This implies that similar inputs will be located at points in close proximity within the embedding space, which can be seen as the "structure-preserving"? characteristic of the embedding.

 ### Latent Space